Jump to topic

 Lisinopril is an angiotensin-converting enzyme (ACE) inhibitor.
 ACE inhibitors work by relaxing the blood vessels to lower blood pressure.

 Lisinopril treatment is usually long-term.
 You may take it for the rest of your life.
-You'll have to have your blood pressure checked regularly, and your doctor may take blood tests as well.
+You will have to have your blood pressure checked regularly, and your doctor may take blood tests as well.

 Side Effects of Lisinopril